Secondary Teacher Training

 Secondary Training Bursary Course Overview

-For the majority of training weeks, trainee teachers are in their school placement from 4 days a week with one day reserved for General Professional Study days (GPS) and subject focused days, which take place at Plymstock School or in your placement school.
+For the majority of training weeks, trainee teachers are in their school placement for 4 days a week with one day reserved for General Professional Study days (GPS) and subject focused days, which take place at Plymstock School, in your placement school or online.

 All trainees need to undertake a second school placement.
-This normally happens from February half term until Easter.
+This normally happens from January until Easter.
 After the Easter holidays, trainees are back in their main placement.